paulpierce34/Habbo-Origins-Online-User-Tracker/README.md

 # Habbo-Origins-Online-User-Tracker
-Powershell script to track online users for Habbo Origins
+Powershell script to track online users and rare furni prices for Habbo Origins.

 # HOW TO USE
 1.)
 Git clone (or copy/paste into Powershell ISE)